parinzee/cross-lingual-data-augmentation-for-thai-qa/README.md

-# Cross-Lingual Data Augmentation For QA in Low-Resource Languages
+# Cross-Lingual Data Augmentation For Thai QA
 To be presented at GenBench in EMNLP 2023: `PDF Coming Soon`

 TLDR: **This paper introduces an innovative data augmentation framework with quality control measures to enhance the robustness of Thai question answering models.**